Liquid Death: Products

 As of 2023, its water was no longer sourced from the Alps.
 It is now bottled in Bland, Virginia or Mackay, Idaho (according to the label on the cans).

-On July 17, 2025, it was announced that Liquid Death would be launching a line of energy drinks in January 2026 as "better-for-you energy drink line."
-Their line of energy drinks will only contain 100 mg of caffeine.
+On July 17, 2025, it was announced that Liquid Death would launch a line of energy drinks in January 2026 as "better-for-you energy drink line."
+These drinks contain 100 mg of caffeine.
 In an interview with The Wall Street Journal, Liquid Death's founder, Mike Cessario, stated, "We thought, ‘Let’s have a sane level of caffeine, that’s equal to a cup of coffee, because it seems like the category has gone a little caffeine-crazy".
-They will also not contain sugar or artificial sweeteners like sucralose and aspartame.
+They also do not contain sugar or artificial sweeteners like sucralose and aspartame.
 Four flavors were confirmed for the launch (Tropical Terror, Scary Strawberry, Orange Horror, and Murder Mystery).

-On an October 17, 2025 podcast, Tim Pool called out Liquid Death owner, Mike Cessario, for not "ponying up" to honor a bet he had made.
-This led to a viral moment where Mike responded only for Tim to point out that Liquid Death deceived consumers with a promise to "donate 10% of the profits from each can sold", something Mike said was false.
-Tim Pool then showed the archived screenshots of Liquid Death's website that said exactly that.